zerangmajid/mlops-zoomcamp/cohorts/2025/03-orchestration/homework.md

 * 4,534
 * 1,534

-> Note: typically we do last two steps in one code block.

 ## Submit the results

 * Submit your results here: https://courses.datatalks.club/mlops-zoomcamp-2025/homework/hw3
 * If your answer doesn't match options exactly, select the closest one.